alexandremacedo/figaros/server/README.md

 </p>

-# gobarber-server
+# Figaro's server
-gobarber-server is an application for scheduling services build with Node.js
+Figaro's server is an api for scheduling services build with Node.js

 ## Pré requisitos